Mobile-Sensing-and-UbiComp-Laboratory/NormWear/README.md

 </div>

+> [!IMPORTANT]
+> 🚀 [News!
+Mar 2026] We are pleased to announce that our paper has been accepted by ACM Transactions on Computing for Healthcare (HEALTH) and is now In Press!

 ## ✨ Introduction
 This is the official implementation of the paper [Toward Foundation Model for Multivariate Wearable Sensing of Physiological Signals](https://arxiv.org/abs/2412.09758).